Matt-J-Barlow/detection-response-foundations-portfolio/module-4-endpoint-investigation/README.md

 ## Notes

 - All scenarios are based on realistic attack patterns observed in enterprise environments
-- Analysis focuses on **observable behavior and evidence**, not assumptions
+- Analysis focuses on observable behavior and evidence, not assumptions
+- Evidence sections are included to demonstrate how conclusions are derived from observable telemetry
-- Conclusions are written to be **defensible in a SOC or interview setting**
+- Conclusions are written to be defensible in a SOC or interview setting

+---